sandiegojs/vanilla-browser-docs/docs/dom.md

 # The HTML

 We should know what kind of document we are working with before we move forward.
-Since the boilerplate was setup for us, we'll just need to open up the `public/index.html` file and take a look.
+Since the boilerplate was setup for us, we'll just need to open up the `app/index.html` file and take a look.

-You should see that the styles are included in the header from `public/index.css` and the script for our JavaScript is included at the top of the body from `public/index.js`.
+You should see that the styles are included in the header from `app/index.css` and the script for our JavaScript is included at the top of the body from `public/index.js`.
+All of our JavaScript files in `app/` are compiled by Gulp into a single file, `public/index.js`

 **ProTip™:** When the browser encounters a `<script>` tag, it is blocking - meaning the browser will immediately download and execute it.
 To load the `<script>` asynchronously and not block the browser's parsing of the document, set the attribute `async='true'` on the tag.

-Within the `public/index.html` you should see a basic form with labels and inputs.
+Within the `app/index.html` you should see a basic form with labels and inputs.
 Familiarize yourself with the different fields.

 Are you ready to get coding, yet?